stoerr/AIGenPipeline/examples/README.md

 content, and other tasks.
 Here it's done with the command line tool, but for complicated tasks involving many files you could also consider using the framework.

+The examples always contain a generate.sh script that triggers the generation process.
+Feel free to experiment with this!

 ## [Translation and Rewriting](translationAndTransformation/)

 For the Composum AI I needed a number of prompts translated into several languages, and transformed into pages for